Ttalk.info

 Among the most frustrating of the Tcar's catastrophic failures occurs when when the clutch is released and the car doesn't move, even though you know it's in gear!
 Ah yes! the infamous half shaft breakage.
 One can't really be surprised at this happening.
 The original half shafts are at least 50 years old and have had an awful lot of twists applied through them.
 It doesn't seem to be the case that the half shaft will decide to give up the ghost as you begin to back your car out of your garage.
 Instead, the is some gremlin whose job it is to assure the said half shaft will break at a most inopportune moment and location.
 We then find ourselves in three situations -- Case One, where we can very simply pull the car into our garage and proceed to begin the replacement process; Case Two, where we can have the car delivered to a competent shop so that they can begin the process; and Case Three, where the job has to be done in situ.
 In this section I'll try to see if I can't give some help and information to cover all three of these cases.

 Common to the entire thread is the presence of a useable replacement half shaft.
 This is an area in which it's worthwhile giving some serious forethought.
 New half shafts are available through the usual suppliers of parts for our cars (bless them), e.g., Abingdon Spares and Moss Motors.
-IMHO, the best bet out there now are axles being sold by Jerry Austin (jdaustinmg@dslextreme.com).
-They are of top quality design and material and are being sold by Jerry at very reasonable prices, around $100US as of July 2009.
-'Borrowed' from Jerry's info on an eBay ad:
+IMHO, the best bet out there now are axles developed by the late Jerry Austin and continued by Dave Clark.
+They are of top quality design and material and are now available from Tom Lange at very reasonable prices.
+Tom can be contacted by clicking here on his name Tom Lange.

 The material and hardness specifications for you metallurgists out there are as follows: